Taran1508/BI-01-registrationForm/README.md

-# BI-01-registrationForm
+#RegistrationForm

 ## Description
-This is my first task as a Full-Stack developer intern @BharatIntern,
+This is my first project to showcase my skills Full-Stack development
 #### Task name :
 Registration Form
 #### Tech-Stack Used: